Monday, December 26, 2005

 To preserve American military preeminence in the coming decades, the Department of Defense must move more aggressively to experiment with new technologies and operational concepts, and seek to exploit the emerging revolution in military affairs.
 Information technologies, in particular, are becoming more prevalent and significant

-….
+components of modern military systems….
 [Hmm…perhaps like new and more

 efficient methods of electronic surveillance to monitor possible communications